EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-idea-generation.md

 Sometimes you can't think of anything good and that's ok!
-Generating ideas is an a process that requires creating connections in your brain.
+Generating ideas is a process
+that requires creating connections in your brain.
 You won't know ahead of time which connections will turn into awesome ideas.